ekalalipour/Blumen-Geospatial/README.md

 1. Download the the PADUS3 file from here: https://drive.google.com/file/d/1l0m-8OXPUPjx7VyTCBQ_3JO4cIlFQ7BA/view?usp=drive_link
 after downloading, __place the file in the PADUS3 folder in the root directory__.

+2.Activate the virtual environment:
+    On macOS and Linux:
+        source venv/bin/activate
+    On Windows:
+        venv\Scripts\activate

-2. Install the dependencies for the frontend: cd <project-directory>/client npm install
+3. Install the dependencies for the frontend: cd <project-directory>/client npm install

-3. Install the dependencies for the backend: cd <project-directory>
+4. Install the dependencies for the backend: cd <project-directory>
      pip3 install -r requirements.txt

-4. Start the backend server:
+5. Start the backend server:
     cd <project-directory>
     python3 main.py

-5. Start the frontend development server: cd <project-directory>/client npm start
+6. Start the frontend development server: cd <project-directory>/client npm start